culturedigitalskills/2024-digitisation-3d-photogrammetry/episodes/process-overview.Rmd

 :::::::::::::::::::::::::::::::::::::::::::::::::

-To create a photogrammetry, we can happily ignore the concepts and formulas used in the software.
+To generate a photogrammetric model, we might choose to overlook the concepts and formulas utilised within the software to produce such a model.

-However, it is very useful to be aware of how it works.
-This is because it allows us to asses the feasibility of objects being succesfully acquired, and tricks we could use to maximise our chances of success.
+Yet, understanding its functioning can be highly beneficial.
+Such understanding enables us to evaluate the feasibility of successfully acquiring objects and identify strategies to enhance our chances of success.

 ## Basic steps

+The basic steps of photogrammetric processing are:

 1. Feature detection
 2. Feature matching